Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 How to Access iCloud on Mac

-To access iCloud on your Mac, just go to iCloud’s official website.
-Once you’re there you’ll be asked to sign in.
+Alternatively, you can go to iCloud’s official website.
+Once you’re there, you’ll be asked to sign in.

 After you’ve signed in with your Apple ID, you’ll see a list of all Apple services with data synced to iCloud.